veracruz-project/veracruz/BUILD_INSTRUCTIONS.markdown

 make trustzone
 ```

-Everything is now built for TrustZone, and the Sinaloa and Veracruz integration
+Everything is now built for TrustZone, and the Veracruz server and Veracruz
-tests can now be run:
+integration tests can now be run:

 ```
-make trustzone-sinaloa-test
+make trustzone-veracruz-server-test
 ```

 and